iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/index.md

 # Remote Storage

-_DVC remotes_ provide optional/additional storage to back up and share your data and ML models.
+_DVC remotes_ provide access to external storage locations to track and share your data and ML models.
+Usually, those will be shared between devices or team members who are working on a project.
 For example, you can download data artifacts created by colleagues without spending time and resources to regenerate them locally.
 See also `dvc push` and `dvc pull`.

 <admon type="info">